Women's cycle phases in Ayurveda

 3. Light and well-seasoned soups.

-4. Avoiding sweet, heavy, fatty and cold foods: Sugary, fatty and fried foods as well as cold drinks can unbalance Kapha.
+4. Avoid sweet, heavy, fatty and cold foods: Sugary, fatty and fried foods as well as cold drinks can throw Kapha out of balance.

-5. Our Ayurvedic detox program would be ideal to carry out in this phase.
+5. Our Ayurvedic detox program would be ideal to implement during this phase.

 Movement:

-In this phase of the cycle, women are particularly powerful and persistent.
-It can maintain athletic performance for as long as possible and then regenerate quickly.
-Strength training with your own body weight or weights is an ideal workout to build muscles and activate your metabolism.
+During this phase of the cycle, women are particularly powerful and have a lot of stamina.
+They can maintain their athletic performance for as long as possible and then recover quickly.
+Strength training with your own body weight or weights is an ideal way to build muscle and activate your metabolism.

 Stress:

-Women can handle stress very well in the first phase of the cycle.
-You feel very stable mentally and emotionally and have good concentration skills.
-They find it easy to remain calm in stressful situations.
-It's a good time to plan and set new goals.
-Journaling is particularly good for this.
+Women can handle stress very well in the first phase of their cycle.
+They feel very stable mentally and emotionally and have good concentration skills.
+They find it easy to stay calm in stressful situations.
+It is a good time to plan and set new goals.
+Journaling is particularly useful for this.

 Rtu-Vyatita-Kala – ovulation phase and 2nd cycle phase

 After ovulation, the released egg travels through the fallopian tube towards the uterus.
-The egg cell is now ready for fertilization.
+The egg is now ready for fertilization.
 The hormones estrogen, FSH and LH reach their peak.
-The phase represents fertility and change, because the Pitta dosha is now strongly pronounced.
-Women feel particularly attractive and radiate strength and satisfaction, which is perceived by those around them.
+This phase represents fertility and change, as the Pitta dosha is now strongly pronounced.
+Women feel particularly attractive, radiate strength and contentment, which is noticed by those around them.
 As the cycle approaches menstruation, more and more Rajas accumulates in the uterus and Vata slowly comes into play.

 Nutrition:

-In the second phase of the cycle, women are usually more hungry and their metabolism works well.
-It's important to choose a diet that balances the hot, spicy and acidic properties of Pitta.
+In the 2nd phase of the cycle, women are usually hungrier and their metabolism is functioning well.
+It is important to choose a diet that balances the hot, spicy and acidic characteristics of Pitta.
 Here are some general recommendations:

-1. Cooling foods: Fresh fruits, cucumbers, melons, leafy greens and coconut.
+1. Cooling foods: Fresh fruits, cucumbers, melons, leafy vegetables and coconut.

 2. Mild, non-spicy spices: coriander, fennel, cardamom and mint.